Icarogamer2441/pypromanager/README.md

 # pypromanager

-create your own project with python and this project manager for python
+create your own project with python or C/C++ and this project manager for python

 # quick start